code-troopers/jsTrac/readme.md

 		<td>kbShortcut</td>
 		<td>string</td>
 		<td>null</td>
 		<td>A keyboard shortcut which act like you clicked on the actual button to annotate.
-See [Mousetrap](http://craig.is/killing/mice) for format.</td>
+See <a href="http://craig.is/killing/mice">Mousetrap</a> for format.</td>
 	</tr>
 </table>

 ##initTracForm(url,opts)

 <table>
 	<tr>
 		<th>Name</th>